greenelab/czi-rfa/aims/aim1.md

-# Aim 1:

-**Develop proof-of-concept deep learning methods to learn a latent space from single cell transcriptomic data.**
+### Aim 1: Develop proof-of-concept unsupervised deep learning methods for single cell transcriptomic data from the HCA.

-## Background
+#### Background

 Deep unsupervised models can generate hypothetical data by learning and decoding a lower dimensional latent space.
 The latent space of such models, including Restricted Boltzmann Machines (RBMs), Variational Autoencoders (VAEs), and Generative Adversarial Networks (GANs), preserves non-linear distances between data points and represents features that drive variation in the input data [1,2,3].
 Thus, the algorithms serve a dual purpose: (1) non-linear dimensionality reduction and (2) the ability to interpolate between data.
 Applied to image data, the algorithms, including the recurrent VAE DRAW network, have shown much promise in generating realistic looking fake data through the learning of a lower dimensional representation of different pixel arrangements [4].
 Additionally, GANs trained on fluorescent microscopy images of yeast cells enable interpolation of the learned latent space to model cell-cycle protein localization [5].
 As applied to single cell gene expression data, we hypothesize that such algorithms can learn complex biological features that enable cell-type segmentation and cell state interpolation.
 Previously, we have demonstrated the ability to train a VAE on bulk gene expression data to identify latent biological features [6].